suborbital/sat/README.md

 The URL must be HTTPS and must have a `.wasm` suffix (excluding query parameters)

 ### Constellations
 Sat is designed to run in a constellation, i.e. a meshed cluster of instances.
-This enables very interesting network topologies which can run applications in massively distributed or 'edge' environments.
+This enables very interesting network topologies which can run applications in massively distributed and 'edge' environments.
 This repo includes the `constd` tool, which is an experiment-atop-experiment constellation manager that can run [Atmo](https://github.com/suborbital/atmo) applications in a distributed manner.
 You can learn more [here](./constd).

 Copyright Suborbital contributors 2021.